The Volta River In Ghana, downstream from the dam. Iain Jackson, CC BY-NC-SA

 Formal planning and the precise placing of buildings, overly prescriptive building regulations and rule-making have yielded to a schematic set of principles that devolve far greater control to residents and they should be commended for their efforts.

-The Akosombo plan is a pristine example of top-down planning with a highly controlled environment.
+plan is a pristine example of top-down planning with a highly controlled environment.
 But it only managed to house a small and privileged portion of society.
 If this model can be funded and delivered to a large community it is certainly a valid and attractive option.

 Where this is not possible, New Ajena offers another route, one that is more inclusive and reliant on the goodwill and hard work of the community, but one that shows how large populations can be rehoused quickly.